bmlanguage/bml/documentation.md

-**(Bare Metal Language (BML) Specification (Version 1.9))**
+**Complete Bare Metal Language (BML) Specification (Version 2.0) - Bleeding Edge**

 **1. Introduction**

 Bare Metal Language (BML) is a statically-typed programming language meticulously designed for bare metal and embedded systems development.
 BML is a *compiled language* offering a productive, maintainable, and memory-safe alternative to assembly language.
 BML is *not* a direct assembly replacement for instruction-level programming.
 Instead, BML abstracts instruction encoding at the user level, while delivering *comparable performance* to assembly through its unique Composable Architecture Module (CAM) system.
 This system allows for fine-grained hardware control and platform-specific optimizations where and when needed.

 **Key Differentiators of BML:**

 *   **High-Level Abstraction with Low-Level Control:** BML offers high-level constructs for improved code organization and readability, while CAMs provide mechanisms to interact directly with hardware peripherals, registers, and memory locations at a level close to assembly, but using type-safe and maintainable code.
 *   **Explicit Memory Safety Features:** BML integrates multiple layers of memory safety: static typing, refinement types for value constraints, region-based memory management with capabilities, safe arrays with optional runtime bounds checks, and tracked pointers to mitigate dangling pointer issues.
 Runtime checks are optional and can be selectively disabled for performance-critical sections, placing responsibility for safety on the developer when disabled.
 *   **Composable Architecture Modules (CAMs):** CAMs are compiler extensions written in BML itself.
 They are the cornerstone of BML's architecture versatility and performance.
-CAMs encapsulate architecture-specific code generation logic, instruction selection, and hardware interaction details.
+CAMs encapsulate architecture-specific code generation logic, instruction selection, and hardware interaction details, using a rule-based system, explicit hardware intrinsics, and integration with hardware description languages.
 Developers use BML modules and code, while CAM developers create platform-specific implementations, ensuring separation of concerns.
 *   **Near-Zero Overhead Design:** BML strives for near-zero runtime overhead, avoiding hidden allocations, dynamic dispatch (unless explicitly requested), and garbage collection.
 Performance is intended to be comparable to hand-crafted assembly for equivalent functionality when using appropriate CAMs.
 However, runtime checks, even if optional, do introduce overhead.
 Developer responsibility for safety is paramount, especially when disabling runtime checks or using raw pointers.

-**Target Audience:** BML is designed for embedded systems developers with experience in hardware and low-level programming.

-**BML is *not* intended to be:**

-*   A direct instruction-for-instruction assembly replacement at the user level.
-*   A language for novice programmers unfamiliar with embedded concepts.

 **Core Principles:**

 *   **Zero Overhead:** BML is designed with a zero-overhead philosophy, prioritizing minimal runtime costs and striving for performance comparable to hand-crafted assembly code where applicable and with the correct CAM usage.
 No hidden allocations, dynamic dispatch (unless explicitly requested), or garbage collection.
 Compile-time checks and optimizations, hardware capabilities, and CAMs enable this.
 Runtime checks are optional and can be disabled.
 Disabling runtime checks is the user's responsibility.
 The compiler will generate warnings when a `Result` value is ignored, a null pointer is dereferenced, or if a `scoped` pointer escapes its scope, if the required flags are enabled.
 *   **Low-Level Control:** BML provides mechanisms for direct hardware interaction, precise memory manipulation, and bit-level control via CAMs.
 Abstracting away direct instruction encoding at the user level, BML, through CAMs, allows for highly optimized code generation close to hand-written assembly.
 CAMs provide specialized APIs for hardware peripherals, registers, and memory locations.
 Direct hardware access at the user level is not allowed.
+Hardware access is done using memory-mapped registers, and hardware intrinsics which are controlled directly by the developer.
 *   **Memory Safety Mitigation:** BML incorporates features to mitigate memory errors at compile time.
 Static analysis, type constraints, region-based memory management, and hardware-assisted bounds checking provide layered memory safety.
 Runtime checks are optional, giving user control over the safety-performance tradeoff.
-Tracked pointers and safe arrays *may* perform runtime checks, impacting performance if hardware-assisted bounds checking is not enabled, or if the compiler cannot statically prove safety.
+Tracked pointers and safe arrays perform runtime checks that may impact performance if hardware-assisted bounds checking is disabled or static safety cannot be proven.
+Users must be aware of safety-performance trade-offs.
 *   **Multi-Target Versatility:** BML supports compilation for diverse architectures through flexible CAM configurations.
 CAMs abstract architecture-specific details, promoting code reuse.
 Users must select the correct target architecture and CAMs.
+Code transformations and code optimizations are done using a rule based system that is fully controlled by the developer.
 *   **Modularity through CAMs:** BML enables system construction from reusable, optimized, and type-safe modules using CAMs, facilitating code reuse, platform-specific optimizations, and low-level hardware interaction.
+Code generation is done by CAMs by parsing a hardware description or by using code transformations defined in a rule based domain specific language.
 *   **Readability and Maintainability:** BML prioritizes clear, concise code to enhance software engineering practices, improving code understanding and long-term maintenance.
 *   **Tooling and Debugging:** BML enables source-level debugging with GDB/LLDB and provides advanced compiler debugging output, and CAM-level debug output for efficient troubleshooting and code understanding.
 *   **Concurrency and Parallelism:** BML includes built-in language-level support for multi-core processors, offering primitives for concurrent tasks and explicit control over synchronization and memory consistency.
 High-level concurrency primitives such as threads, mutexes, and semaphores are provided.
 The default memory consistency model is sequential consistency, and explicit memory barriers must be used when specific memory ordering is required.
 *   **Metaprogramming:** BML provides compile-time computation and reflection capabilities that allow extending the language and implementing advanced optimizations using traits, compile-time functions, and DSLs, enabling flexible CAMs and compile-time code optimizations.
-*   **AI-Powered Bit-Level Optimizations:** The compiler uses symbolic execution to analyze code and optimize bit-level operations, generating optimized instruction sequences depending on the target architecture.
+*  **Rule-Based Code Transformations:** The compiler uses symbolic execution and a rule based DSL defined in CAMs to analyze code and optimize bit-level operations, generating optimized instruction sequences depending on the target architecture.
 *  **Fine-Grained Hardware Dispatch:** BML provides mechanisms to dispatch operations to hardware accelerators using direct memory-mapped register accesses or specialized instruction sequences provided by CAMs.
+The developer must explicitly select the hardware accelerator by using specific functions or intrinsics.
-*   **Direct Register Access for AI Ops:** BML provides mechanisms to directly access registers related to AI operations in hardware components (DSPs, AI accelerators) using memory-mapped access and conceptual registers implemented by CAMs.
+*   **Direct Register Access for Hardware Accelerators:** BML provides mechanisms to directly access registers of hardware accelerators in hardware components (DSPs, neural processing units) using memory-mapped access and conceptual registers implemented by CAMs.
-*   **Automatic Generation of CAMs from Hardware Specifications:** BML leverages AI to automatically generate CAMs from hardware specifications.
+*   **Automatic Generation of CAMs from Hardware Specifications:** BML parses hardware specifications, described in a hardware description language (HDL) to automatically generate the CAM skeleton.
 Meta-CAMs enable flexible CAM generation during compile time based on high-level descriptions or hardware information.
-*   **Adaptive DSLs:** BML DSLs can be customized using AI techniques based on user needs or application context, tailoring DSLs to specific user requirements or target architectures.
+*   **Configurable DSLs:** BML DSLs can be customized by using parameters defined in their `config` sections based on user needs or application context, tailoring DSLs to specific user requirements or target architectures.
-*   **Symbolic Model Checking for Hardware Interaction:** BML will use AI for formal verification of hardware peripheral interactions, especially memory-mapped registers, reducing the risk of hardware malfunctions.
+*   **Symbolic Model Checking for Hardware Interaction:** BML provides a mechanism to formally verify hardware peripheral interactions, especially memory-mapped registers, using refinement types combined with symbolic execution and static analysis techniques, reducing the risk of hardware malfunctions.
 *   **Customizable String Interpolation:** Customizable string interpolation using `{variable:formatSpecifier}` syntax provides control over output.
 *   **Concise Bitfield Operations:** Concise syntax for bitfield and bit range access using `=`, `|=`, `&=`, and `with` statements for combined updates, with support for direct setting, implicit access, and bit masks, improving code readability and flexibility. `with` statements optimize bitfield operations.
 *   **Array Initialization:** Range-based initialization provides an easier mechanism to initialize arrays.